 About 6 months ago, after a long day of scouring the internet for Java candidates and planning interviews for potential candidates, our fearless leader, Mark Simons, called the office together at 4:30 for an announcement.
 Something you will quickly learn working for The Goal, is that, when Mark Simons speaks, everyone listens.
 When Mark addresses the Reston office, it’s something like a cross between Jordan Belfort addressing his sales team in “The Wolf of Wall Street” and your head coach giving a pep talk before a big game.

 This speech was more Belfort than head coach.
-Mark would be launching a contest; he was calling the “Race to 10K.”
+Mark would be launching a contest; he was calling the “Race For Center Ice”.
 The idea was simple, close more deals, and work harder than your colleagues, and The Goal will make you rich.
 The team bubbled with excitement and anticipation, visions of Jay-Z’s “Big Pimpin” video danced in my head as I planned on how I would spend my bonus.
 Payouts were announced for 1st, 2nd, and 3rd place for both the sales and recruiting side of the house.
-As an addition, anyone who hit the 10K bonus, would be added to the next incentive trip (Dominican Republic this year).
-Immediately the pit went into overdrive, recruiters were working late, coming in on weekends, and watching the leaderboard to see where they ranked among those vying for the 10K bonus.
+As an addition, anyone who got to center ice, would be added to the next incentive trip (Dominican Republic this year).
+Immediately the pit went into overdrive, recruiters were working late, coming in on weekends, and watching the leaderboard to see where they ranked among those vying for center ice.

-In the coming months, several Goalies would eclipse the 10K mark in spread growth and announcements would be made, and checks would be written.
+In the coming months, several Goalies would make it to center ice and announcements would be made, and checks would be written.
 Some Goalies, like Kyle Roehm, invested their winnings wisely in a blend of stocks and bonds, others like Harold Dill and Brandon Boone, spent lavishly on new suits and exotic vacations.
 The race has been such a success that Mark issued a statement shortly after the first announcement; this would not be a one-time contest driving a short spike in activity.
-The “Race to 10K” would be an on-going part of Goalie culture and a rallying cry meant to sharpen focus and effort.
-Once the winner’s checks were written for 1st, 2nd, and 3rd place, the contest would simply start over and another sprint for 10K spread growth would begin.
+The “Race For Center Ice” would be an on-going part of Goalie culture and a rallying cry meant to sharpen focus and effort.
+Once the winner’s checks were written for 1st, 2nd, and 3rd place, the contest would simply start over and another sprint for center ice would begin.
 As the wise man Puff Daddy once said, “It’s all about the Benjamins baby.”

-Our CSO Speaks on the "Race to 10k"
+Our CSO Speaks on the "Race For Center Ice"